PhantoomDev/bt3-re/Docs/reverse-engineering-guide.md

 !!!
 Will be continuing the document, currently making example by watching memory address in main menu to figure out: menu functions, target menu pointer address and hopefully some input handler function

-### Example Workflow (In Progress)
+### Example Workflow
 > **Note**: You can do these things out of order, it depends on what you do.
-This example actually shows me failing a few times and switching methods as I go along.
+This example actually shows me failing a few times and switching methods as I went along (it took us until step 9 tto find anything useful).
 I recommend to first read through this section before following anything in this part

 1. **Planning Phase**
    - Plan what you want to do.
 Going in without having an idea about what you’re trying to do will not yield any result.